-- The administrative management of the public authority6 shall ensure the establishment of an effective shareholdings management for all enterprises of the public authority and provide it with adequate human and material resources in terms of quality and quantity. - The shareholdings management shall comprise the tasks of shareholdings administration, shareholdings controlling and mandate management and support the shareholders in shareholdings steering by preparing and monitoring decisions. - The target system for steering shareholdings shall include target controlling, which is carried out by the shareholdings management.
-Within target controlling, the achievement of the owner/shareholder objectives, including the implementation of the strategic corporate concept and the annual business plan, as well as the achievement of the targets agreed with the management bodies, shall be regularly monitored on the basis of ratios and indicators in an intra-year reporting system in the form of quarterly reports.
+- 27 The administrative management of the public authority shall ensure the establishment of an effective shareholdings management for all enterprises of the public authority and provide it with adequate human and material resources in terms of quality and quantity. - The shareholdings management shall comprise the tasks of shareholdings administration, shareholdings controlling and mandate management and support the shareholders in shareholdings steering by preparing and monitoring decisions. - The target system for steering shareholdings shall include target controlling, which is carried out by the shareholdings management.
+Within target controlling, the achievement of the shareholder objectives, including the implementation of the strategic corporate concept and the annual business plan, as well as the achievement of the targets agreed with the individual members of the management body, shall be regularly monitored on the basis of ratios and indicators in an intra-year reporting system in the form of quarterly reports.
 The shareholdings management regularly reports to the administrative management and the shareholdings committee on the results of the target controlling. - 30 The meeting documents for the supervisory body shall be reviewed by the shareholdings management as part of the mandate management.
-The shareholdings management shall prepare statements on the meeting documents with recommendations regarding questions to be asked and/or specific resolutions.7 - To the extent legally possible and in accordance with the provisions of the enterprise's statutes, a representative of the shareholdings management shall attend the meetings of the supervisory body as a member or as a guest.
+The shareholdings management shall prepare statements on the meeting documents with recommendations regarding questions to be asked and/or specific resolutions. - To the extent legally possible and in accordance with the provisions of the enterprise's statutes, a representative of the shareholdings management shall attend the meetings of the supervisory body as a member or as a guest.
 The shareholdings management shall aim to ensure that the right to guest attendance is exercised with an equal gender representation.
-The participation of the shareholdings management shall support the shareholder role of the public sector appropriately. - In the absence of participation of the shareholdings management in the meetings of the supervisory body, the members seconded to the supervisory body at the initiative of the public authority shall inform the shareholdings management on matters that are essential for the shareholdings management to support the fulfilment of the role of shareholder and the preparation of decisions.
-In doing so, the obligation of confidentiality pursuant to sections 394 395 AktG must be adhered to. - The management body shall coordinate the draft business plan with the shareholdings management and the administrative management in good time before the decision is taken at the shareholders' meeting (business plan discussion).
-The management body shall present in the business plan in a generally understandable form what sponsoring benefitsare planned for which organisations. - The management body shall submit the annual financial statements or consolidated financial statements to the shareholdings management in good time before they are dealt with by the supervisory body, so that specialities, accounting issues, in particular the exercise of options, and effects on the budget of the public authority can be discussed in advance and agreements can be better implemented.
-The preliminary discussion shall take place at least four weeks before the meeting of the supervisory body that discusses the annual financial statements or consolidated financial statements.
-The management body shall submit a draft of the audit report to the shareholdings management as soon as possible, but at least seven days before the meeting.
+The participation of the shareholdings management shall support the shareholder role of the public sector appropriately. - 32 In the absence of participation of the shareholdings management in the meetings of the supervisory body, the members seconded to the supervisory body at the initiative of the public authority shall inform administrative management (usually mayor, head of the district authority, minister) on matters that are essential for the administrative management to support the fulfilment of the role of shareholder and the preparation of decisions.
+If the task of shareholdings management has been delegated to an organisational unit, this unit shall be involved.
+In doing so, the obligation of confidentiality pursuant to sections 394 395 AktG, the regulations of the respective federal, state or municipal law and the enterprise's statutes must be adhered to. - 33 The management body shall coordinate the draft business plan with the administrative management in good time before the adoption of the resolution in the corporate body provided for this purpose in accordance with the enterprise's statutes (business plan discussion).
+If the task of shareholdings management has been delegated to an organisational unit, this unit shall be involved.
+The management body shall present in the business plan in a generally understandable form what sponsoring benefits are planned for which organisations. - 34 The management body shall present the key points of the annual financial statements or consolidated financial statements within the framework of a regular meeting with the shareholdings management, so that specialities, accounting issues, in particular the exercise of options, and effects on the budget of the public authority can be discussed in advance and agreements can be better implemented.